 The majority of the personal information we hold, is provided to us directly by yourself or by parents / legal guardian in either paper form or via our online membership systems, in the case of an adult member, data may also be provided by third party reference agencies, such as the Disclosure and Barring Service (DBS).

-Photography – When an event takes place it is very likely that photographs and videos will be taken.
-We will make every effort to inform you before hand of the photographers presence so if there is a issues it can be resolved before hand.
-If we do not inform you before an event of the photographers, we will seek permission before using photographs and videos on its websites and social media accounts, or in any printed or promotional material”.
+When an event takes place it is very likely that photographs and videos will be taken.
+We will make every effort to inform you beforehand of the photographer’s presence so if there is an issue it can be resolved beforehand.
+Consent will be sought before using photographs or videos along with personal data on any publically accessible medium.

 The data we collect in support of our activities and operation will include data that is Personal Data and Sensitive Personal Data.
 The GDPR requires that there is a lawful basis to process personal data.
 We collect under the following bases: